 The Common Vulnerability Scoring System, maintained by the FIRST CVSS Special Interest Group, scores a vulnerability on a 0.0 to 10.0 scale.
 It is the dominant inherent-severity score in the industry and the score most CVE entries publish.

-CVSS v4.0 was published by FIRST in November 2023.
-It refines v3.1 with finer attack-requirement metrics and supplementary metrics for safety, automatable, recovery, and value density.
-Adoption is gradual: most CVE feeds still publish v3.1, and tooling support for v4.0 is uneven.
+CVSS v4.0 was published by FIRST on 1 November 2023.
+It keeps the Base and Environmental groups, replaces the v3.1 Temporal group with a narrower Threat group focused on exploit maturity, and adds a Supplemental group (including safety, automatable, recovery, and value density) that records context without changing the final score.
+Adoption is gradual: many CVE feeds still publish v3.1, and tooling support for v4.0 is uneven.
 Ingest both where available and do not treat the transition as a backlog re-baseline.

 CVSS alone is insufficient.
 Empirical research consistently shows that most vulnerabilities scored "high" or "critical" by CVSS are never observed to be exploited.
 A pure CVSS-driven queue burns engineering capacity on theoretical risk while real exploitation goes unaddressed.